Spinone Italiano | Breed Info: Pictures, Puppies, Traits & Facts

 - Heart issues

 Some people prefer male or female dogs.
 If you’re not going to breed them, then go with your preference.
 There are some differences between the two.
-The female Spinone Italiano is sometimes more reserved and independent than her male counterpart.
-He can be more affectionate with people but may also get more aggressive with other dogs.
+The female Spinone Italiano is sometimes more reserved and independent than their male counterpart.
+They can be more affectionate with people but may also get more aggressive with other dogs.

-The Spinone Italiano is as sweet of a dog as he looks.
-With his happy face and cute brown eyes, he’s sure to make you fall in love with this playful yet calm canine.
-He’s an excellent choice for families who want a pooch that is loyal and not a lot of work.
-We predict that his popularity will continue to grow as people discover the delightful qualities of this gentle hunter.
+The Spinone Italiano is as sweet of a dog as they look.
+With their happy face and cute brown eyes, they are sure to make you fall in love with this playful yet calm canine.
+They are an excellent choice for families who want a pooch that is loyal and not a lot of work.
+We predict that their popularity will continue to grow as people discover the delightful qualities of this gentle hunter.